 - 1. Inhale through your nose. - 2.
-As you exhale, whisper the sound ahhh through your mouth.
-Repeat two or three times. - 3.
-On the next breath, close your mouth, exhale, and send the whisper sound through your nose. - 4.
-See if you can find the same whisper sound in the nose on the inhalation and the exhalation. - Ocean Breath is created by lightly constricting the throat to create a hissing sound as you breathe in and out through the nose. - If you can't find the sound at first, just keep practicing.
+As you exhale, whisper the sound "ahhh" through your mouth. - 3.
+Let's try that a few more times.
+(Repeat two or three times). - 4.
+On the next breath, inhale through your nose again. - 5.
+This time, keep your mouth closed as you exhale, and send the whisper sound through your nose. - 6.
+See if you can find the same whisper sound on the inhalation and the exhalation. - Ocean Breath is created by lightly constricting the throat to create a hissing sound as you breathe in and out through the nose. - If you can't find the sound at first, just keep practicing.

-One Minute Count
+One-Minute Count